 The CEO Employment Agreement accelerated the vesting schedule of the 111,111 Restricted Shares granted to Mr. Stanard in July of 1997.
-On June 3, 1998, 83,333 shares vested and on June 23, 1998, the remaining 27,778 vested.
-In the event Mr. Stanard's employment is terminated under circumstances where a portion of the 83,333 shares of Restricted Stock as to which vesting was accelerated to June 3, 1998, would have been forfeited to the Company, Mr. Stanard will be required to transfer and deliver to the Company that number of Common Shares (other than shares comprising of Restricted Stock) equal to the number of shares of Restricted Stock which would have been so forfeited.
+On June 3, 1998, 83,333 of the Restricted Shares vested and on June 23, 1998, the remaining 27,778 vested.
+In the event Mr. Stanard's employment is terminated under circumstances where a portion of the 83,333 shares of Restricted Shares as to which vesting was accelerated to June 3, 1998, would have been forfeited to the Company pursuant to the terms of the Restricted Stock Agreement with respect to such shares, Mr. Stanard will be required to transfer and deliver to the Company that number of Common Shares (other than Restricted Shares) equal to the number of shares of Restricted Shares which would have been so forfeited.
 This obligation is unsecured and Mr. Stanard is not required to escrow, set aside, legend or otherwise designate any specific securities for purposes of satisfying such obligation.
-Mr. Stanard was also granted an option to purchase 66,667 shares of unrestricted common stock of Holdings.
-The options vest at a rate of 25% a year with the first vesting date being June 23, 1998.
-The vesting of such awards and any future awards will be accelerated in the event of a termination of Mr. Stanard's employment by the Company without Cause (as defined below), or by Mr. Stanard with Good Reason (as defined below), or by reason of Mr. Stanard's death or disability unless, with respect only to future awards, Mr. Stanard is otherwise notified by the Company at time of grant.
-The options shall be exercisable at a price of \$38.00 per share.
+The CEO Employment Agreement provides for grants of options and restricted stock as determined by the Board of Directors.
+The vesting of such awards and any future awards will be accelerated in the event of a termination of Mr. Stanard's employment by Renaissance without Cause (as defined below), or by Mr. Stanard with Good Reason (as defined below), or by reason of Mr. Stanard's death or disability unless, with respect only to future awards, Mr. Stanard is otherwise notified by Renaissance at time of grant.